nimbix/jardoc/docs/recipe.md

 # Overview

-The script below provides a good example of how to use the various JARVICE API endpoints to control and interact with job in the Nimbix Public Cloud.
-The example is a bit superfluous, but that is with the intent of showing how to use as much of the JARVICE API endpoints as possible:
+The script below provides a good example of how to use the various JARVICE API endpoints to control and interact with a job in the Nimbix Public Cloud.
+The example is a bit superfluous, but that is with the intent of showing how to use as many of the JARVICE API endpoints as possible:

 ## [jarvice-job-exec](recipe/jarvice-job-exec)
 ```